Key Takeaways

 Food vendors need general liability for customer injuries and third-party claims.

-Add commercial auto if you transport your setup and equipment breakdown coverage for refrigeration and generators.
-Consider workers' compensation if you have staff and event cancellation coverage if you go to festivals and farmers' markets.
+Add commercial auto if you transport your setup.
+Get equipment breakdown coverage for refrigeration and generators.
+Consider workers' compensation if you have staff.
+Event cancellation coverage helps if you attend festivals and farmers' markets.

 2. 2